How to say it

 Short form of Maximilian, Maximus, or Maxwell, ultimately from Latin maximus ('greatest').
 Now usually a standalone given name; Where the Wild Things Are's Max gave it Gen-Y picture-book anchor.

-Max began as a short form of Maximilian, Maximus, Maxwell, Maximo, or Maxime — all ultimately from the Latin maximus ('greatest').
+Max began as a short form of Maximilian, Maximus, Maxwell, Maximo, or Maxime, all ultimately from the Latin maximus ('greatest').
 Roman emperor Maximus, Marcus Aurelius's Maximus in Gladiator (Russell Crowe, 2000), and Maurice Sendak's Where the Wild Things Are (1963, the picture-book Max in the wolf suit) anchor different generations.
 Max is now overwhelmingly a standalone given name in modern US usage.
 The name has been in the US top 100 since 1998.
 Single syllable, no shorter form.

 peaked at #96 in 2011, currently #180 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Max is itself a short, so doesn't shorten further.
 Some families give Maxwell or Maximus formally and Max daily; many give Max directly.